nkn-ctrl/TryHackMe/Cyber_Defense/Network_Services.md

 Telnet is an application protocol which allows you, with the use of a telnet client, to connect to and execute commands on a remote machine that's hosting a telnet server.
 `telnet [ip] [port]`

+### Exploit Telnet

+## FTP - File Transfer Protocol -
+FTP is a protocol used to allow remote transfer of files over a network.
+A typical FTP session operates using two channels:
+- a command (sometimes called the control) channel
+- a data channel.